These "musings" are short articles on select topics.

 From a practical perspective, consider the time and energy we put into worrying about goals and whether or not we will achieve them.
 Upon examination, you'll find it's a lot.
 And, doing so gives rise to stress, anxiety, and other unhealthy mental states.

 If, however, you refocus that time and energy into what you can do right here and now, it will aid you in more skillful decisions and actions.
 Which increases the odds you'll achieve your goals!

-So, don't waste your time and efforts on mental ruminations - use them to do what you can do in the only time you can do it: the present moment.
+So, don't waste your time and efforts on mental ruminations.
+Instead, use your time and efforts to do what you can in the only time you can actually do it: the present moment.

 Awareness-based therapy (ABT)

 Do you struggle with thoughts and emotions?
 Our online, self-paced program can help.
 It teaches you how your mind works, and provides a path to move beyond "coping" to achieving and maintaining a more consistent state of well-being.

 Find out more about the ABT program here.

 This is an ad-free (and, pop-up free) site.
 If what we write helps you, please share it by copying the URL